-Did you know that there are more than 100 craft breweries in Indiana?
+Did you know that more than 170 craft breweries call Indiana home?
 Or that nearly 8,000 full time employees in Indiana’s craft brewing industry create an economic impact of more than $1 billion?

 About Brewers of Indiana Guild

-Organized in 2000, Brewers of Indiana Guild is the non-profit trade association that provides a unifying voice for the craft breweries and brewpubs of Indiana.
+Organized in 2000, Brewers of Indiana Guild is the 501(c)(6) non-profit trade association that provides a unifying voice for the craft breweries and brewpubs of Indiana.

-We promote public awareness and appreciation for the award-winning quality and variety of beer produced in Indiana, advocate for favorable regulatory treatment from state and federal agencies, provide support to brewers throughout the state, and, along with Indianapolis City Market, co-own Tomlinson Tap Room, where you’ll find only Indiana beers all the time.
+We promote public awareness and appreciation for the award-winning quality and variety of beer produced in Indiana; advocate for favorable regulatory treatment from state and federal agencies; provide support to brewers throughout the state through a variety of efforts–including the annual Indiana Craft Brewers Conference, regional meetings, and other educational and networking opportunities.

 We encourage you to drink responsibly and drive only when sober.

 The objectives of the Brewers of Indiana Guild are to:

 - promote the highest standards of professional brewing in Indiana